laravel/docs/configuration.md

 <a name="environment-configuration"></a>
 ## Environment Configuration

-It is often helpful to have different configuration values based on the environment the application is running in.
+It is often helpful to have different configuration values based on the environment where the application is running.
 For example, you may wish to use a different cache driver locally than you do on your production server.

 To make this a cinch, Laravel utilizes the [DotEnv](https://github.com/vlucas/phpdotenv) PHP library by Vance Lucas.
 In a fresh Laravel installation, the root directory of your application will contain a `.env.example` file.
 If you install Laravel via Composer, this file will automatically be renamed to `.env`.
 Otherwise, you should rename the file manually.

 Your `.env` file should not be committed to your application's source control, since each developer / server using your application could require a different environment configuration.
 Furthermore, this would be a security risk in the event an intruder gain access to your source control repository, since any sensitive credentials would get exposed.

 If you are developing with a team, you may wish to continue including a `.env.example` file with your application.
 By putting place-holder values in the example configuration file, other developers on your team can clearly see which environment variables are needed to run your application.

-> {tip} You may also create a `.env.testing` file.
+You may also create a `.env.testing` file.
 This file will override values from the `.env` file when running PHPUnit tests or executing Artisan commands with the `--env=testing` option.

-> {note} Note that any variable from your `.env` file can be overriden by external environment variables such as server-level or system-level environment variables.
+> {tip} Any variable in your `.env` file can be overridden by external environment variables such as server-level or system-level environment variables.

 <a name="retrieving-environment-configuration"></a>
 ### Retrieving Environment Configuration